justicejuice/notes-service/README.md

 # Notes Service

-Thist Tutorial shows how to secure a small REST Api with Spring Security.
+Thist Tutorial shows how to secure a small Rest API with Spring Security.
 The Rest API consists of a very simple datamodel:

 1. User     -> stores user information.